lisawilliams/-SNDMakes-Boston/README.md

 * But we wanted to make something for bloggers and writers.
 * So now we have a service that lets end users embed and produces a really beautiful embeddable card.

+**Pete Karl: Harmony on Deadline**

+* What are the things that are really important to creating an effective team?
+* It bums me out when you see a team that's just heads down typing all the time, being really productive, and that's it.
+* That's not a team.
+It's productive individuals in a team.
+* So I want to talk about the things that people don't talk about when we talk about creating team.
+* 1: Know your team.
+Understand what motivates him.
+It will help you make them more productive.
+* 2. Build fluency where teams touch.
+At upstatement we have design, and we have technology.
+But our teams are fluent in each others' language.
+* 3. Discipline yourself to speak in problems.
+* 4. Commitment increases velocity.
+If you have a project that's not going anywhere, decisive action and locking things down -- committing to something can really cause movement to burst out of that.
+* 5. Foster ownership.
+Figure out who owns a problem.
+* 6. Seek vision.
+No one talks about this -- what the hell does it even mean?
+The further you go up the title chain, the further the vision extends.
+If you go and talk to the CEO and ask, "Where do you want this company to be 5 months from now?"
+You should be seeking that vision going upward.
+By nurturing an environment of 'vision richness', people start marching in the same direction.
+* 7. Train your replacement.
+Not that you're going to leave, but it's a motivation you sometimes need to treat other people's growth as a priority.
+Treat the person below you as if they're going to replace them someday -- you're helping the company grow from the bottom up and giving someone else the help you probably would have liked 15 years ago.
+* Last remark: Tools are bullshit!